muhammad-ahsan/sentiment-sage/README.md

-# Sample Model Template
+# Sentiment Server

-SampleModel is a REST API which encapsulates a machine learning model
+A machine learning model based on nltk.
+A dockerized REST Api which encapsulates a machine learning model and serve as standalone sentiment predictio model when given a sentence.

 # Build Docker